 - Produce intermediate goods and sell them to other businesses.

-- Purchased by companies for specific use or for creating another intermediate product.
+- Purchased by companies for a specific use or for creating another intermediate product.

 Points on intermediate goods